CroluxMichaels/ENSF-338-GROUP-17-LAB-2/ex4.md

 2. Number of Steps

 A "step" in this context could be moving from one room to the next while checking the room number.
-We could follow the hallway to the left since it indicates rooms 100-130, counting each room until I reach EY128.
-Starting from the entrance, this would mean we would take about 15 steps.
+We could follow the hallway to the left since it indicates rooms 100-130, counting each room until we reach EY128.
+Since we start from the entrance, this would mean we would take about 15 steps.

 3. Scenario Classification